-Join active community leaders who will share their experiences and respond to your questions during interactive panel discussions.
+Active community leaders shared their experiences and responded to questions during interactive panel discussions.

 April 17, 2017

-The World Affairs Council and the University of Saint Joseph's Women's Leadership Center are celebrating global women's leadership.
-Join us and a panel of distinguished women leaders to discuss the challenges and opportunities facing women in our international landscape as well as the role women's advancement will play in shaping our global future.
+The World Affairs Council and the University of Saint Joseph's Women's Leadership Center celebrated global women's leadership: the challenges and opportunities facing women in our international landscape as well as the role women's advancement will play in shaping our global future.

 Nov.
 9, 2016 at 7 p.m. in the Connor Chapel of Our Lady, sponsored by the University of Notre Dame Club of Hartford.